-For four flights during the WISE campaign an air mass classification using collocated water vapour and ozone profile data (Schäfler et al., 2021) was applied to separate tropospheric (low ozone and large water vapour mixing ratio), stratospheric (large ozone and low water vapour) and mixed air (intermediate ozone and water vapour).
-In tropopause-relative coordinates, the vertical structure of the moist bias for the selected cases turned out to be comparable to the multi-campaign LS moist bias, so that these flights are considered to be representative for autumn.
-We find that the moist bias is increased in the mixed air class representing the ExTL and that the maximum is reached at the altitude where the proportion of mixed air is highest (near 100 %).
-The decrease of the moist bias above/below is accompanied by a growth of the proportion of stratospheric/tropospheric air.
-The high correlation in the distribution of the moist bias and the ExTL gives a strong hint at the importance of moisture injection into the LS, either due to numerical diffusion across the tropopause or due to insufficiently modelled transport and mixing processes.
-As the bias in the ExTL is increased in each of the evaluated WISE flights we consider systematic uncertainties in the representation of mixing processes to play a key role for the LS moist bias.
-This is supported by the finding of a deeper bias layer above troughs which are characterized by a thicker ExTL above (e.g., Hoor et al., 2002; Pan et al., 2007).
-In addition, the maximum bias occurs in summer when cross-tropopause mixing is strongest (Hoor et al., 2002) and, finally, the bias is reduced in stratospheric background humidity at highest altitudes, which are not influenced by mixing processes at the extratropical tropopause.
-Schäfler et al. (2022) investigate the Lagrangian history of the observed air for the presented WISE case study on 1 October 2017 and find that the ExTL air experienced strong turbulent mixing in the jet stream during 48 h before the observation.
-They also find that the mixed air (in which we identified the increased bias) shows highly variable origins and transport pathways related to tropospheric weather systems which may be indicative for the relevance of different mixing processes.
-Additional collocated observations of ozone and water vapour in different seasons, near active mixing process (e.g., convection) or in the southern hemisphere where exchange at the polar jet stream is reduced (e.g., Bowman, 1995) could provide valuable information about the relevance of individual mixing processes and their role in forming the moist bias.
-The presented results suggest that improving the representation of mixing at the tropopause may reduce the humidity bias and be beneficial to improve the modelling of climate and weather.
+For four flights during the WISE campaign an air mass classification using co-located H2O and O3 profile data (Schäfler et al., 2021) was applied to separate tropospheric (low O3 VMR and large H2O VMR), stratospheric (large O3 VMR and low H2O 465 VMR) and mixed air (intermediate O3 VMR and H2O VMR).
+In tropopause relative coordinates, the vertical structure of the bias for the selected cases turned out to be comparable to the multi-campaign LS bias, so that these flights are considered to be representative for autumn data.
+We find that the bias is increased in the mixed air class representing the ExTL and that the maximum is reached at the altitude where the proportion of mixed air is highest (near 100 %).
+The decrease of the bias above and below is accompanied by a growth of the proportion of stratospheric and tropospheric air.
+The high correlation in the 470 distribution of the bias and the ExTL gives a strong hint at the importance of the injection of moisture, either due to numerical diffusion across the tropopause or due to insufficiently modelled transport and mixing processes.
+As the bias in the ExTL is increased in each of the evaluated WISE flights we consider systematic uncertainties in the representation of mixing processes to play a key role for the LS bias.
+This supported by the finding of a deeper bias layer above troughs which are characterized by a thicker ExTL above (e.g., Hoor et al., 2002; Pan et al., 2007).
+In addition, the maximum bias occurs in summer when 475 cross-tropopause mixing is strongest (Hoor et al., 2002), and finally, the bias is reduced in stratospheric background humidity at highest altitudes which are not influenced by mixing processes at the extratropical tropopause.
+Schäfler et al. (2022, in prep.) investigate the Lagrangian history of the observed air for the presented WISE case study on 1 October 2017 and find that the ExTL air experienced strong turbulent mixing in the jet stream during 48 h before the observation.
+They also find that the mixed air (in which we identified the increased bias) shows highly variable origins and transport pathways related to 480 tropospheric weather systems which may be indicative for the relevance of different mixing processes transporting too much air into the LS.
+Additional co-located observations of ozone and water vapor in different seasons, near active mixing process (e.g., convection) or in the southern hemisphere where exchange at the polar jet is reduced (e.g., Bowman, 1995) could provide valuable information about the relevance of individual mixing processes and their role to form the moist bias.
+The presented results suggest that improving the representation of mixing at the tropopause may reduce the humidity bias and be beneficial

+485 to improve the modelling of climate and weather.
 Davis et al. (2017) demonstrates that various reanalyses significantly overestimate LS humidity in the extratropics.
 The systematic moist bias in ERA5 reanalyses has to be kept in mind for climatological studies using ERA5 humidity fields in the LS.